113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ## ibmcloud account users
 {: #ibmcloud_account_users}

 Displays users that are associated with the account.
-This operation can be performed only by the account owner.
+This operation can only be run by the account owner.
 ```
 ibmcloud account users
 ```